nightmode/feri/docs/advanced/custom-config-file.md

 }
 ```

-Now you can type `feri` and the custom config file will take of the rest!
+Now you can type `feri` and the custom config file will take of the rest.
 Even better, command line switches still take precedence.
 That means typing `feri --nowatch` will temporarily override the config file setting.

 Protip: Not just the [config](api/config.md) but indeed all [API](docs/advanced/api/index.md) features are available inside custom config files.